goshiphq/goship-cms/content/blog/goship-com-supports-veterans-for-third-consecutive-year-with-wounded-warrior-project.md

   rewarding civilia
 postedAt: 1597845034000
 news: true
-description: GoShip.com, a digital shipping platform, is continuing its Corporate Champion partnership with Wounded Warrior Project® (WWP) for the third year in a row.
+description: GoShip digital shipping platform is continuing its Corporate Champion partnership with Wounded Warrior Project (WWP) for the third year in a row.
-altText: wounded warrior project
+altText: logistics for veterans
-image: images/beverage-bottling.jpg
+image: images/goship-blog-94-.png
 ---
 **PITTSBURGH (\*\***Aug.
 1***\*9\****,\*\* **2020)** – GoShip.com, a digital shipping platform, is continuing its Corporate Champion partnership with Wounded Warrior Project® (WWP) for the third year in a row.